-EDUCATIONAL PSYCHOLOGY (Contd.)

-The course is open to graduates with:
+The course is open to graduates with an honours degree in Psychology or its equivalent from this or another university.

-- An honours degree in Psychology or its equivalent from this or another university; and - (ii) The Higher Diploma in Education or another recognised teacher training qualification, primary or post-primary.
+Successful applicants with a Higher Diploma in Education or another recognised teacher training qualification, primary or post-primary, may be exempt from Part I of the course.

-At least two years' teaching or other relevant experience of professional work is also highly desirable.
+At least two years teaching or other relevant experience of professional work is also highly desirable.

-Selection is by interview and not more than six applicants are accepted.
+Selection is by interview and the number of applicants accepted is strictly limited.
 (N.B.
 It is not possible to undertake any other course of study while following this one).